stasilo/retrace.gl/README.md

 More info coming shortly.

 The most important part to note about the editor is the random seed value which determines the outcome of the [random family of functions in the API](https://stasilo.github.io/retrace-docs/module-random.html).
 This enables you to recreate a generated / random scene - just use the same seed value!
-See the SDF examples below for more details.
+See the SDF example in the header for more details.

 ## Features
   - GPU implementation via webgl2